 Pilot Metropolitan F fountain pen & red Pentel brush pen in a Canson Art Book Universal sketchbook

 What I loved about ballpoint pens is that I didn’t have to use a pencil to sketch out the outline beforehand.
 What if I didn’t use a pencil before sketching with a fountain pen too?
 How would my drawings change if I didn’t know for sure what the right move was?
-(That’s a glove thrown straight into the face of my perfectionist tendencies.)
 I let myself experiment and use texture to cover up the earlier, exploratory lines which were “incorrect” and it resulted in quite different drawings than I usually make.

 FPR Himalaya ultra-flex & Pelikan 4001 Brilliant Black ink in a Canson Art Book Universal sketchbook